bencooperjamin/xlmentoringwxh/README.md

 <img width="248" src="README-IMAGES/mobile-footer.png" alt="image of the desktop footer the back ground is a charcoal grey with off white font.
 Its includes a facebook link and credits to designer, image providers and another">
 </details>

-On larger screens the footer is horizontal and readable size font.
-It was felt by the client that the foter wasn't to be an advertising placard so we kept it subtle.
+On larger screens the footer is horizontal and with a easily readable size font.
+It was felt by the client that the footer wasn't to be an advertising placard so we kept it subtle.
 On mobile screens the footer changes direction and becomes vertical.

 <details><summary>Hero Image</summary>
 <img width="902" src="README-IMAGES/hero-image.png" alt="A screenshot of the hero image - a person holding a mobile phone taking apicture to the mountain view before going on a hike">